Sassun Mkrtchyan

 Sasun Mkrtchyan (Սասուն Մկրտչյան, June 10, 1989, Yerevan - April 3, 2016, Talish), was an Armenian contract serviceman of the Armenian Armed Forces, reconnaissance officer, machine-gunner and private.
 He received several Armenian military honors.

 Biography

 Early life and education

-Sassun Mkrthyan was born on June 10, 1989 in Yerevan, in a family originating from historical Sassun in Western Armenia.
+Sassun Mkrtchyan was born on June 10, 1989, in Yerevan, in a family originating from historical Sassun in Western Armenia.
 From 1996 to 2006 he attended Hayrapet Hayrapetyan basic school #78.

 At the age of 10 Sassun started practicing Muay Thai.
 He participated in several sport competitions and was awarded with different medals and honors.
 Until the last years of his life Sassun was a member of Muay-Thai Boxing Federation of Armenia, as well as referee and broadcaster.

 In 2009 Sassun entered Yerevan Institute of Forensic Examinations and Psychology and graduated in 2014.
 From 2009-2011 he worked in the Court of Appeals of Armenia as a bailiff.

 Military service

 Sassun was called to mandatory military service in 2007 and served in Shamshadin military unit until 2009.
 In 2011 he started forking in Peacekeeping forces until 2014, when he held the position of reconnaissance officer and machine-gunner in special sub-division and in 4th special detachment of the Ministry of Defense of the Republic of Armenia.
 While working at that position, he was involved in examination of operative directions, tour of duty and carrying out special missions.
 He periodically traveled to Nagorno-Karabakh to carry out his military service.